Pectus excavatum: Magnetic mini-mover procedure

 The magnetic mini-mover procedure (3MP) is a minimally invasive procedure used to correct pectus excavatum by using two magnets to realign the sternum with the rest of the chest and ribcage.
 One magnet is inserted 1 cm into the patient's body on the lower end of the sternum, the other is placed externally onto a custom fitted brace.
 These two magnets generate around 0.04 tesla (T) in order to slowly move the sternum outwards over a number of years.
 The maximum magnetic field that can be applied to the body safely is around 4 T, making this technique safe from a magnetic viewpoint.
 The 3MP technique's main advantages are that it is more cost-effective than major surgical approaches such as the Nuss procedure and it is considerably less painful postoperatively.

 Its effectiveness is limited to younger children in early- to mid-puberty because older individuals have less compliant (flexible) chest walls.
 One potential adverse interaction with other medical devices is possible inactivation of artificial pacemakers if present.

 Ravitch technique

 The Ravitch technique is an invasive surgery that was introduced in 1949 and developed in the 1950s.
 It involves creating an incision along the chest through which the cartilage is removed and the sternum detached.
 A small bar is inserted underneath the sternum to hold it up in the desired position.
 The bar is left implanted until the cartilage grows back, typically about six months.
 The bar is subsequently removed in a simple outpatient procedure; this technique is thus a two-stage procedure.

 The Ravitch technique is not widely practiced because it is so invasive.
 It is more often used in older individuals, where the sternum has calcified when the deformity is asymmetrical, or when the less invasive Nuss procedure has proven unsuccessful.

+The Ravitch procedure may be indicated in specific situations.
+For instance, it can be employed to address complex asymmetry, where the pectus excavatum exhibits a more pronounced depression on one side of the chest compared to the other.
+Additionally, the Ravitch technique might be considered for older adults whose chest wall has become less flexible.

+During a Ravitch procedure, the surgeon creates an incision either along the inframammary fold (below the breast line) or directly over the sternum.
+Subsequently, the muscles of the chest wall are carefully elevated and detached from the ribs and the sternum.

+If the surgeon determines that the shape of the sternum requires correction, small, wedge-shaped sections of bone may be removed from the sternum.
+This specific step in the procedure is known as an osteotomy.
+Next, the surgeon removes cartilage from the affected ribs on each side of the sternum.

+The surgeon then attaches the chest muscles back into place.
+If the sternum needs more support, the surgeon may attach part of a muscle from the abdomen higher up under the sternum.